 I went through it.
 Maybe even Thucydides or Hegel went through it.
 And if any of you have mothers, fathers, aunts, and uncles, you'll go through it too.
 "What are you going to do with a degree in History?"

-For more information on the size and scope of our undergraduate and graduate programs, just click on the respective tabs, and don't forget to check as well our faculty roster that outlines their respective specialties and accomplishments.
+For more information on the size and scope of our undergraduate program, just click on the respective tabs, and don't forget to check as well our faculty roster that outlines their respective specialties and accomplishments.
 And, by all means, get in touch with me or one of our faculty members.
 Ask questions.
-And consider a degree in History for all it has to offer—well-developed skills in critical reading, writing, and research and, perhaps even more importantly, engagement with oneself and the world we all inhabit.
+And consider a degree or a course in History for all it has to offer—well-developed skills in critical reading, writing, and research and, perhaps even more importantly, engagement with oneself and the world we all inhabit.

 Any number of friends, family, and relatives might well be of the opinion that a degree in History would be of no benefit to you in your future career.
 But nothing could be farther from the truth.
-Indeed, it will not take long for you, whether a minor, medial, major, MA, or PhD to throw those doubters back on their heels with the simple reply---"what can't I do with a degree in History?"
+The world will be looking for people like you.

 Department of History